 Fred Child, host of Performance Today

-Falletta is a member of the esteemed American Academy of Arts and Sciences, has served by presidential appointment as a Member of the National Council on the Arts during the Bush and Obama administrations, and is the recipient of many of the most prestigious conducting awards.
-She has introduced over 500 works by American composers, including well over 100 world premieres.
-In March 2019, JoAnn was named Performance Today’s 2019 Classical Woman of The Year.
-The award, which was given for the first time, honors the women who have made a lasting impact on classical music.
-In June 2018, Classic FM listed JoAnn among the world’s top 10 women conductors citing her “extraordinary musicality.”
+Falletta is a member of the esteemed American Academy of Arts and Sciences, has served by presidential appointment as a Member of the National Council on the Arts during the George W. Bush and Obama administrations and is the recipient of many of the most prestigious conducting awards.
+She has conducted over 1,600 orchestral works by 600-plus composers, including over 125 works by women.
+Credited with performing more than 150 world premieres, ASCAP has honored her as “a leading force for music of our time”.
+In 2019, JoAnn was named Performance Today’s first Classical Woman of The Year, calling her a “tireless champion,” and lauding her “unique combination of artistic authority and compassion, compelling musicianship and humanity.”

-She received her undergraduate degree from the Mannes School of Music, and her master’s and doctorate degrees from The Juilliard School.
-When not on the podium, JoAnn enjoys writing, cycling, yoga, and is an avid reader.
+After earning her bachelor’s degree at Mannes, Falletta received master’s and doctoral degrees from The Juilliard School.
+When not on the podium, JoAnn enjoys playing classical guitar, writing, cycling, yoga and is an avid reader.